Talonee/Re-Muse/README.md

 # TO DO:

+- Figure out a way to right click

 ## Flow
 1. Navigate to Youtube music for title/artist/cover/album, Google for lyrics
 2. If no artist (no dash), mark for review